superNWHG/dotfiles/README.md

 **Install using the install script (not tested yet)**

-Make the script executable if it's not already
+Make the script executable if it is not already
 ```shell
 sudo chmod +x ~/dotfiles/install.sh
 ```